ionicon-analytik/PyTRMS/README.md

 ```

+When analysing a bunch of datafiles, we can leverage the full power of Python to
+collect files from a directory tree and use sorting functions to sort our batch e.g.
+by the start time:

 ```python
 >>> from glob import iglob
 >>> from operator import attrgetter

 >>> loader = (pytrms.load(file) for file in iglob('examples/data/*.h5'))
 >>> batch = sorted(loader, key=attrgetter('timezero'))
 >>> for measurement in batch: print(measurement.filename)
 examples/data/peter_emmes_2022-03-31_08-51-13.h5